Honokiol

 Honokiol is a lignan isolated from the bark, seed cones, and leaves of trees belonging to the genus Magnolia.
-It has been identified as one of the chemical compounds in some traditional eastern herbal medicines along with magnolol, 4-O-methylhonokiol, and obovatol.
+It has been identified as one of the chemical compounds in some traditional Eastern herbal medicines along with magnolol, 4-O-methylhonokiol, and obovatol.

+Honokiol, a compound with a spicy odor extracted from various Magnolia species worldwide, including those native to the Southeastern United States and Mexico, can readily cross the blood-brain and cerebrospinal fluid barriers, making it a highly bioavailable and potentially effective therapeutic agent.
+Honokiol is a small, hydrophobic neolignan biphenol structurally similar to propofol that can be purified efficiently from its isomer magnolol using advanced chromatography techniques such as magnolol acetonide protection followed by flash chromatography or high-capacity high-speed countercurrent chromatography.

+Extracts from the bark and seed cones of Magnolia trees have been traditionally used in Chinese, Korean, and Japanese medicine as analgesics and treatments for anxiety and mood disorders, notably in formulas like Houpu in Chinese medicine and Kampo in Japan.
+Honokiol is a pleiotropic natural compound under preliminary research for antitumor, anti-inflammatory, antioxidant, neuroprotective, and antithrombotic properties, showing therapeutic potential across the central nervous system, cardiovascular system, and gastrointestinal system, though it may pose bleeding risks in patients with hemophilia, Von Willebrand disease, or those on anticoagulant therapy.

 Biology

 Honokiol has been extracted from a number of species of Magnolia native to many regions of the globe.
-Magnolia grandiflora, which is native to the American South, as well as Mexican species like Magnolia dealbata have been found to be sources of honokiol.
+Magnolia grandiflora, which is native to the Southeastern United States, as well as Mexican species like Magnolia dealbata have been found to be sources of honokiol.
 Traditionally in Asian medicine, the Magnolia biondii, Magnolia obovata, and Magnolia officinalis are commonly used.
 The compound itself has a spicy odor.

 Because of its physical properties, honokiol can readily cross the blood brain barrier and the blood-cerebrospinal fluid barrier.
 As a result, honokiol is a potentially potent therapy with high bioavailability.

 Chemistry

 Structure

 Honokiol belongs to a class of neolignan biphenols.
 As a polyphenol it is relatively small and can interact with cell membrane proteins through intermolecular interactions like hydrogen bonding, hydrophobic interactions, or aromatic pi orbital co-valency.
 It is hydrophobic and readily dissolved in lipids.
 It is structurally similar to propofol.